The Overall Winner

 *All links are provided in pounds and dollars.
-Updated December 2017 for 2018 onwards.
+Updated April 2018 with new product information.

 Discover the 20 best overdrive, distortion and Fuzz stomp pedals for Blues.
 Make your solos SCREAM!

 From boosting your signal to completely transforming the gain and distortion of your clean signal, you can’t go wrong with this collection of pedals below.